PPF vs Ceramic Coating: Which Is Better for Your Car's Paint Protection?

 PPF is implemented first on

-excessive-impact regions or the complete automobile.
+excessive-impact regions or the entire automobile.

 Ceramic Coating is layered over the PPF